NicoJuicy/LearnML/ml/ai.md

 - Terminology
   - Pareto Principle
+  - No Free Lunch Theorem
   - Bias vs Variance Tradeoff
 - Curse of Dimensionality
+- When You Should not use ML
+- Disinformation in AI Research
 - Machine Learning
   - Analyze the Data
   - Process the data